-You need a Windows 10 Installation .iso for more details see Download Windows 10 RS2 Version 1703 Build 15063 Creator’s Update Using the Media Creation Tool
+You need a Windows 10 Installation .iso for more details see Download Windows 10 Version 1709 (Build 16299) Using the Media Creation Tool

 You also need to be running Windows 7 or later.